Join the RHS today and support our charitable work

 Pruning Pruning group 1

-Pests May be attacked by eelworms and swift moth larvae
+Pests Can be affected by leaf and bud eelworm and soil-dwelling swift moth larvae

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.